Up to 50% off sofas & mattresses — limited‑time deals.

 Mistake or misconception What goes wrong Correct approach

 “Felt pads stop movement.”
-Felt reduces friction; it can make sliding easier, not harder Use rubber/silicone grippers when the goal is staying put
+Felt protects the floor, but it can also make intentional movement easier Use rubber or silicone grippers when the goal is to keep the sofa in place

 “I can drag the sofa a few inches to straighten it.”
-Micro-drags create repeated abrasion paths and can leave arcs or dull patches Lift slightly or use temporary moving sliders, then remove them
+Micro-drags create repeated abrasion paths that can leave arcs or dull patches Lift slightly or use temporary sliders, then remove them

-“I’ll stick pads on without cleaning.”
-Adhesives bond poorly to dust, polish residue, or oily wood Clean the leg bottom and let it dry before applying
+“I can stick pads on without cleaning first.”
+Adhesives bond poorly to dust, polish residue, or oily wood Clean the leg bottoms and let them dry before you apply anything

-“More sticky = better.”
-Overly aggressive materials can transfer residue or pull at some finishes Choose non-marking materials and test in a hidden spot first
+“The stickiest material is always the safest choice.”
+Overly aggressive materials can leave residue or pull at some finishes Choose non-marking materials and spot-test on a hidden area first

-“I’ll fix it later if I see damage.”
-Early scuffs often become harder-to-remove wear patterns over time Address movement now, then maintain pads on a schedule
+“I’ll deal with it once I can see real damage.”
+Early scuffs often build into harder-to-remove wear patterns Address the movement now, then check pads on a simple maintenance schedule

 Step 1: Diagnose Why Your Sofa Moves